Garlic Air Fryer Pork Tenderloin

-This Air Fryer Pork Loin turns out tender and juicy on the inside, and nice and browned on the outside.
-This recipe only takes about 20 minutes, total.
+This Air Fryer Pork Tenderloin turns out tender and juicy on the inside, and nice and crispy browned on the outside.
+It only takes about 20 minutes, total.
 If you are trying to eat healthier for the New Year, this recipe is for you!

-As with all great human inventions they are only effective if used as intended. (and the common sense of the user, of course) Air fried dishes will not be any healthier, if they are slathered with butter or oil.
-The beauty of the air fryer is that you do not need the extra oil to make the food crispy and delicious.
+As with all great human inventions, they are only effective if used as intended. (and the common sense of the user, of course).
+Air-fried dishes will not be any better, if they are slathered with butter or oil.
+The beauty of the air fryer is that you do not need the extra oil to make the food crispy, juicy and delicious.
 Here is an interesting article regarding air fried food.

 - Pork is juicy and succulent.